 We are committed to editing with an equity lens, ensuring any edits are for clarity and not stylistic in nature.
 We are committed to never alter a writing style, the intention of a piece, or change the voice in any way.
 If we ever fail or come up short in this attempt, please do let us know.

-Because our issues do often deal with mature topics, our publication is open to creatives aged 16+ only.
+Because our issues often deal with mature topics, our publication is open to creatives aged 16+ only.

-The Team
+The Editor

 Requirements for Submissions